ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

       realservers_status:
         description:
-          - Set the status of the real server to active so that it can accept traffic, or on standby or disabled so no tra
+          - Set the status of the real server to active so that it can accept traffic.
-          - ffic is sent.
+          - Or on standby or disabled so no traffic is sent.
           - choice | active | Server status active.
           - choice | standby | Server status standby.
           - choice | disable | Server status disable.